 What do you think is the role of simulation today in the world and across industries?

 Nowadays, engineering simulation is a key factor in developing and optimizing new products.
 Simulation can allow us to test and understand the behavior of our products, even before building a physical prototype, and this is really beneficial both technically and financially.
 The fact that you don’t need to build a real physical prototype and test it in a special facility will make the process easier.
 It also makes it possible for the engineer to do more tests and develop more creative ideas, as you only need a computer for it.

 Financially, building a test model and running it in a test facility can cost too much (materials, working time, and facility cost).
 It also takes more time, and for this reason, in the last years, we’ve been hearing of more and more companies starting to use simulation in developing their products.
 Some companies even decided to use only simulation instead of experimental tests.

 How did you find out about SimScale?

-Usually, I follow the news and the updates about CFD; it was two years ago when I found out about SimScale for the first time on LinkedIn, and I was really impressed of the Public Projects Library available on the website, and also of the idea of running the code on cloud without the need of installing the software on my machine.
+Usually, I follow the news and the updates about CFD; it was two years ago when I found out about SimScale for the first time on LinkedIn, and I was really impressed by the Public Projects Library available on the website, and also of the idea of running the code on cloud without the need of installing the software on my machine.

 Did you enjoy participating in the F1SimStar contest?
 What did you like about it?
 What didn’t you like?